-Acne is linked to hormones that fluctuate throughout the menstrual cycle.
-A specific type of birth control pill, called combined oral contraceptives (COCs), stabilize these hormones, and this stabilization can help clear acne, normally by about 35% after the first 3 months and 55-60% after 6 months.
-These pills carry risks, so it is important to consult a doctor before deciding to take them.
+The most common type of birth control pill, called combined oral contraceptives (COCs), can help clear acne, normally by about 35% after 3 months and 55-60% after 6 months.

-The menstrual cycle influences acne.
-Many women report an increase in acne approximately 7 - 10 days before menstruation and then a decrease in acne once menstruation starts.
-These cyclical acne symptoms are a result of the fluctuation of several different hormones during the menstrual cycle.
-Each of these hormones plays a different role in acne:
+Many women report an increase in acne approximately 7 - 10 days before menstruation and then a decrease in acne once menstruation begins.
+These cyclical acne symptoms are a result of the fluctuation of several different hormones during the menstrual cycle, each of which plays a different role in acne:

-- Androgens (increase acne): Androgens, which are male hormones that are present in both males and females, increase skin oil production, and can lead to more acne.
+- Androgens (increase acne): Androgens are male hormones that are present in both males and females.
+Androgens increase skin oil production, and more skin oil leads to more acne.

 What Are Oral Contraceptives (Birth Control Pills), and How Do They Treat Acne?